 - Be aware of pharmacy opening hours, and what out of hours/emergency provisions they may have in place.

-With all the complicated names of medications these days, never mind the variable doses, it’s easy to lost track of what should be taken and when!
-Here are some simple tips to make sure that you don’t lose your way.
+With all the complicated names of medications these days, never mind the variable doses, it’s easy to lost track of what should be taken and when.

 - Keep a record of what has been prescribed, when and by whom, in a file.
 If possible, keep the original packaging and information sheets with this record for ease of reference.
-When a person goes on holiday or is admitted to hospital, take this file with you, together with the prescribed drugs in case the hospital does not have them to hand in their own pharmacy.
+When a person goes on holiday or is admitted to hospital, take this file with you, together with the prescribed drugs in case the hospital does not stock them in their own pharmacy.

 - If forgetfulness is a problem, or perhaps there are multiple people involved in the care of your loved one, create a chart that lists the days of the week, the medications prescribed, and the time they are to be taken.
 Cross off the drug each time it is taken, or record if and when any medications were missed and what action was taken (e.g. if NHS24 or GP was called for advice and what steps were taken).
 Here is an example of a Good Medication Chart that you can download and use.
 If a person is admitted to hospital, it is helpful to take this with you.